aesthetic-suite/framework/docs/config/themes.md

 > Platforms: Android, iOS, Web

-While the [design language](./language.md) defines primitives, a theme defines [colors](./language.md#colors).
-With this approach, a design system can have multiple color variations through themes, while adhering to the same primitives.

 Themes are configured with a `themes` map in the `.aesthetic/<name>/themes.yaml` file, where the key is the theme name, and the value is a configuration object of colors, palettes, and additional settings.